-7.5.2.32 Reference point REC-4 (between recording server and configuration management server)
+7.5.2.32 Reference point REC-4 (between MC recording server and configuration management server)

-The REC-4 reference point, which exists between recording server and configuration management server, is used by the recording server to request and receive information related to target users for the recordings.
+The REC-4 reference point, which exists between MC recording server and configuration management server, is used by the MC recording server to request and receive information related to target users for the recordings.

 The REC-4 reference point shall use HTTP-1 and HTTP-2 reference points for transport and routing of non-subscription/notification related signalling.
-The REC-4 reference point shall use SIP-2 reference point for transport and routing of subscription/notification related signalling.
+The REC-4 reference point shall use SIP-2 and SIP-3 reference point for transport and routing of subscription/notification related signalling.
+The SIP-3 reference point is used when a MC service server and the configuration management server, are served by different SIP cores.